DanielAryan/CIVID/README.md

-# CIVIDS
+# CIVID
-CIVIDS aims to provide a framework for collaborative intrusion detection system for the automotive domain
+CIVID aims to provide a framework for collaborative intrusion detection system for the automotive domain
-## Collaborative In-vehicle Intrusion Detection Systems
+## Collaborative In-vehicle Intrusion Detection

 This repo consists of all files related to the masters thesis conducted by Daniel Aryan and Kristoffer Söderberg, during the Spring of 2021, at Chalmers University of Technology.